Codecademy/docs/content/javascript/concepts/arrays/terms/splice/splice.md

   - "paths/front-end-engineer-career-path"
 ---

-Modifies an array in place by inserting, removing, and/or replacing array elements then returning an array of removed elements.
+The `.splice()` array method modifies an array in place by inserting, removing, and/or replacing array elements then returning an array of removed elements.

 ## Syntax